Analysis | Zelensky puts Biden on the spot with his emotional speech to Congress

 He and his people may appreciate the support they have gotten, but they still feel alone in the battle.
 His need is that of any leader in his situation, to plead and cajole and demand more aid as he watches his country being destroyed and thousands of civilians killed.

 Biden’s role is obviously different.
 Through months of diplomacy, Biden and his advisers built support among allies for policies that in response to the invasion imposed punishing sanctions on Russia, signaling to Russian President Vladimir Putin the determination to isolate his country and inflict economic pain.
-The NATO-member nations also have sent, and continues to send, billions of dollars in weaponry to the Ukrainian military.
+The NATO-member nations also have sent, and continue to send, billions of dollars in weaponry to the Ukrainian military.

 But as the leader of this alliance, Biden has been forced to balance the needs of Ukraine with the necessity of keeping the allies unified.
-More importantly, his goal to support Ukraine militarily as much as possible without triggering another world war, one that could include the use of nuclear weapons, is something the president has said explicitly, as he has ruled out any direct involvement by U.S. forces.
+More important, his goal is to support Ukraine militarily as much as possible without triggering another world war, one that could include the use of nuclear weapons, something the president has said explicitly, as he has ruled out any direct involvement by U.S. forces.

 For that reason, Biden has consistently resisted approving a no-fly zone and so far the transfer of military aircraft from the West to Ukraine, even as he commits more money for various sophisticated weaponry.
-But Zelensky’s appearance before the Congress, a body that includes many who agree with what he is asking, will only add to that pressure on Biden to find ways to do even more.
+But Zelensky’s appearance before Congress, a body that includes many who agree with what he is asking, will only add to that pressure on Biden to find ways to do even more.
 It also could sharpen the agenda for the NATO meeting that Biden will attend next week in Europe.

 Former defense secretary Leon Panetta described Zelensky this week as “probably the most powerful lobbyist in the world right now.”
 The evidence of that came a few hours after he spoke to Congress, when Biden announced an additional $800 million in aid to Ukraine.
-It was not all that Zelensky wants, but it was recognition of how much he has touched the world with his courage and leadership and that there is no room for indifference on the part of those who say they support him.
+It was not all that Zelensky wants, but it was recognition of how much he has touched the world with his courage and leadership, and that there is no room for indifference on the part of those who say they support him.

 In many ways, Zelensky’s address by video link was like others he has delivered to other capitals since the invasion began.
 He was dressed in an olive-green military-style T-shirt, his beard slightly trimmed.
 He sat at a desk and looked directly into the camera.
-And like other speeches, he tailored his words to the country and audience.
+And as in other speeches, he tailored his words to the country and audience.

 On Wednesday, he mentioned the Pearl Harbor attack that brought the United States into World War II and the terrorist attacks of Sept.
 11, 2001.
 Ukraine is feeling the same “every night,” he said, the same kinds of attacks targeting innocent people.
 “Russia has turned the Ukrainian sky into a source of death for thousands of people,” he said.